mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 POCKET SAW
-A slim but sharp collapsible saw or saw-like chain which can be folded into a 12 centimetre long box or a pocket.
+A slim but sharp collapsible saw or saw-like chain which can be folded into a 12 centimeter long box or a pocket.

 Item TL Effect Kg Cost
 Pocket